-Rhinophyma Excision (CPT code 30120) is considered reconstructive and medically necessary when all of the following criteria are present:
+Rhinophyma excision is considered Reconstructive and medically necessary when all of the following criteria are present:

-- One of the following: - o Prolonged, persistent obstructed nasal breathing due to rhinophyma; or - Chronic infection or bleeding unresponsive to medical management due to rhinophyma; a - and - Photos clearly document rhinophyma as the primary cause of an anatomic Mechanical Nasal Airway Obstruction or chronic infection and are consistent with the clinical exam; and - The proposed procedure is designed to correct the anatomic Mechanical Nasal Airway Obstruction and relieve the nasal airway obstruction by correcting the deformity or the proposed procedure is designed to address the chronic infection
+- One of the following: - o Prolonged, persistent obstructed Obstructed nasal breathing due to rhinophyma; or - o Chronic infection or bleeding unresponsive to medical management due to rhinophyma+ and

+- Photos clearly document rhinophyma as the primary cause of an anatomic Mechanical Nasal Airway Obstruction or chronic infection and are consistent with the clinical exam; and - The proposed procedure is designed to correct the anatomic Mechanical Nasal Airway Obstruction and relieve the nasal_airway_Airway_obstruction Obstruction by correcting the deformity or the proposed procedure is designed to address the chronic infection.

-Rhinophyma Excision is not considered reconstructive and medically necessary in all other indications.
+Rhinophyma excision is not considered Reconstructive and medically necessary in all other indications.

-Rhinoplasty for Congenital Anomalies (CPT codes 30460 and 30462) is considered reconstructive and medically necessary when the following are present:
+Rhinoplasty for Congenital Anomalies considered Reconstructive and medically necessary when the following are present:

----Rhinoplasty is considered reconstructive when performed for a nasal deformity associated with congenital craniofacial anomalies including, but not limited to Pierre Robin, Apert Syndrome, Fraser Syndrome, Binder Syndrome, Goldenhar Syndrome, Nasal dermoids, Tessier Nasal Cleft (most commonly #1) or associated with a cleft lip or cleft palate
+Rhinoplasty is performed for a nasal deformity associated with congenital craniofacial anomalies including, but not limited to Pierre Robin, Apert Syndrome, Fraser Syndrome, Binder Syndrome, Goldenhar Syndrome, Nasal dermoids, Tessier Nasal Cleft (most commonly #1) or associated with a cleft lip or cleft palate.

-Rhinoplasty for Congenital Anomalies is not considered reconstructive and medically necessary in all other indications.
+Rhinoplasty for Congenital Anomalies congenital anomalies is not considered Reconstructive and medically necessary in all other indications.